Regulations relating to conducting petroleum activities (the activities regulations)

 Personnel with monitoring functions shall at all times be able to efficiently gather and process information on such conditions.

 The operators shall contribute to further development of the guidelines and relevant monitoring tools.

 The Norwegian Environment Agency can in, special cases, set additional requirements for monitoring beyond the prevailing guidelines.

 To map the environmental status, the operator shall carry out baseline surveys

 a) before exploration drilling in new and previously unsurveyed exploration areas,

 b) before exploration drilling in areas where there are proven particularly vulnerable environmental resources (species and habitats), or where their existence is probable,

 Baseline surveys of the sediments and relevant fauna elements on the seabed shall be performed in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only).
 A baseline survey shall be valid for six years.

-Plans for environmental monitoring of benthic habitats (sediments, soft and hard sea bed fauna) shall be prepared in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only) and shall be submitted to the Climate and Pollution Agency within 1 February of the year the monitoring will be carried out.
+Plans for environmental monitoring of benthic habitats (sediments, soft and hard sea bed fauna) shall be prepared in accordance with the Guidelines for environmental monitoring of the petroleum activities on the Norwegian continental shelf (in Norwegian only) and shall be submitted to the Norwegian Environment Agency within 1 February of the year the monitoring will be carried out.

 Studies in the individual region shall, as a rule, be carried out every three years.
 The surveys alternate between regions.
 The scope of monitoring shall be related to the shelf activity in the individual regions.
 Monitoring of new activity is in addition to, and shall be adapted to, existing monitoring.